Excitonic condensation of strongly correlated electrons: the case of Pr$_{0.5}$Ca$_{0.5}$CoO$_3$

-7mm { {\bf Acknowledgments}}\\ 3mm We acknowledge numerous discussions with Z. Jir\'ak, P. Nov\'ak, A. Kauch and D. Vollhardt.
+We acknowledge numerous discussions with Z. Jir\'ak, P. Nov\'ak, A. Kauch and D. Vollhardt.
 The work was supported through the research unit FOR 1346 of the Deutsche Forschungsgemeinschaft and the grant 13-25251S of the Grant Agency of the Czech Republic.